 Birth Certificate / Certificate of AdoptionFollowing the adoption proceedings, a certificate of adoption is issued for the adopted child, to replace the birth certificate.
 It lists the new family name, the date and place of the child's birth, and the ages of the adoptive parents at the time the child was born.

 If all the issues have been resolved, and the Birthparent(s) have terminated parental rights it's time to get started enjoying your new family.
 Remember that even though this is a most joyous time for you, it may be just the opposite for the Birthparent(s).
-If you have an open adoption, don't neglect the commitments you have made to keep in touch.
+If you have an Open Adoption, don't neglect the commitments you have made to keep in touch.
+Adoption is a lifelong journey so its important to keep reading and learning.

 Start Your New Family.